SUSTAINABLE PASTURE MANAGEMENT

 Overgrazing can be a serious problem resulting in:

-- a change in relative proportions of pasture species
+- A change in relative proportions of pasture specie

 You must watch the animals on a pasture and move them or provide supplementary food before overgrazing occurs.
 Pastures will, however, respond to heavy grazing followed by a period of rest.
 It is like pruning a rose or fruit tree: removing part of a plant will promote a flush of new growth.